Shiba Inu: Temperament

 A survey of experts classified the Shiba Inu as having "high aggression, high reactivity and medium trainability".
 A possible explanation for this and other observed behaviour is that the Shiba Inu is more closely related to the wolf than domesticated dogs from other countries.
 Due to the high intelligence of the breed it requires a lot of exercise and stimulation.
-Insufficient exercise can lead to anxiety which leads to undesirable behaviours, notably the "shiba scream".
+Insufficient exercise may lead to anxiety which leads to undesirable behaviours, notably the "shiba scream".
+The Shiba Inu has a reputation for being "aloof" and early socialization as a puppy is key for the dog to get along with other people and animals.

 A survey in Japan found the Shiba Inu to be more likely to engage in destructive behaviour, refusal to walk whilst on a lead, engage in mounting behaviour, and tail chasing.
 The Shiba Inu was also found to be less likely to bark at noises whilst inside the house.